BlaireLeone/bulma-clean-theme/when-the-bears-come-marching-in.md

 2.)
 Though the present is fraught with natural disasters like hurricanes, floods, and wildfires, the climate crisis isn’t just epic and catastrophic - it is also begrudgingly slow, comprehensive, and indiscriminate.

-These two facts are un-startlingly obvious.
+These two facts are gracefully obvious.
 [Global temperatures](https://earthobservatory.nasa.gov/world-of-change/decadaltemp.php) have been rising for well over a century.
-And wildlife, as proverbial children of Earth, should naturally be impacted just as humans are.
-But prior to the bears, I had never  these two facts had never felt so impactful to me observed these two facts in combination, nor with my own eye.
+And wildlife, as proverbial children of the Earth, should naturally be impacted just as humans are.
+But prior to monitoring the behavior the local bears, I had never seen these facts in combination before, nor so close to home.

 ------